camv2500/GullsRobotics/Cole's UI/Readme.md

-#Salisbury University Robotics club VEXU User Interface
+# Salisbury University Robotics Club User Interface for the VEXU competition
-##This UI is implemented using functions.h/.cpp and is implemented with a call to the landing page
+### The UI is implemented using functions.cpp with a simple call to the landing page
+### The functionality works for the first thru third screens
+### still working on the functionality for the third screen